12 AutoML using metamorph pipelines

 (ns noj-book.automl

-For doing automl, it is very useful to be able to handle the steps of machine learning pipeline (so data transformations and modeling) as a single function which can be moved around freely.
+When doing automl, it is very useful to be able to manage the steps of a machine learning pipeline (including data transformations and modeling) as a unified function that can be freely moved around.
 This cannot work with a threading macro, as this executes immediate.

-While before we saw how to use the pair of train and predict to perform machine learning, AutoML requires us to use an other abstraction, in order to encapsulate both train and predict in single function.(or other any operation)
+While in the basic tutorial we saw how to use the pair of train and predict to perform machine learning, AutoML requires us to use an other abstraction, in order to encapsulate both train and predict in a single function.(or other any operation)

 We will use the concept of a “metamorph pipeline”, which is a sequence of specific functions, and each function can behaves differently, depending on the “mode” in which the pipelines get run.
 It can run either in mode :fit or in mode :transform, and the functions of the pipeline can (but don’t need to) do different things depend on the mode